|

 The players faces, blushed by strokes of mountain air.

-All happiness and joie de vivre was there, enveloped in that haunted spot - I had stumbled on my mother’s youth - and oh!
-I wished her there.
+I had stumbled on my mother’s youth - and oh!
+I wished her

-Then some exterior noise switched off the frame and all was as before;
+Then some exterior noise switched off the frame and all was as

-A present and unpeopled patch of ground; a sagging netting at one end;
+A present and unpeopled patch of ground; a sagging netting at one

 A canted goal-post, poignant with lost purpose, dragon-fly tipped.